elmtree-askmo/cloudcannon-app/content/learn/chemistry/provide-examples-of-compounds-and-their-chemical-formulas.md

 url: /learn/chemistry/questions/provide-examples-of-compounds-and-their-chemical-formulas
 score: -1.0
 related_article1:
-    id: 161838
+    id: 161834
-    title: What are the physical properties of matter, and how are mass and volume related to them?
+    title: >-
+        What is the significance of chemical symbols in representing elements?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-are-the-physical-properties-of-matter-and-how-are-mass-and-volume-related-to-them
+    url: /learn/chemistry/questions/what-is-the-significance-of-chemical-symbols-in-representing-elements
 related_article2:
-    id: 161709
+    id: 161912
-    title: How are pure substances classified in terms of elements and compounds?
+    title: >-
+        What are the defining characteristics of homogeneous mixtures?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-are-pure-substances-classified-in-terms-of-elements-and-compounds
+    url: /learn/chemistry/questions/what-are-the-defining-characteristics-of-homogeneous-mixtures
 related_article3:
-    id: 161725
+    id: 161916
-    title: How is mass considered a physical property of matter?
+    title: >-
+        What are the physical properties of matter related to mass and volume?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-mass-considered-a-physical-property-of-matter
+    url: /learn/chemistry/questions/what-are-the-physical-properties-of-matter-related-to-mass-and-volume
 related_article4:
-    id: 161915
+    id: 161708
-    title: Provide examples of heterogeneous mixtures.
+    title: >-
+        What is the definition of matter in terms of mass and volume?
     subject: Chemistry
-    url: /learn/chemistry/questions/provide-examples-of-heterogeneous-mixtures
+    url: /learn/chemistry/questions/what-is-the-definition-of-matter-in-terms-of-mass-and-volume
 related_article5:
-    id: 161886
+    id: 161838
-    title: List some examples of homogeneous mixtures.
+    title: >-
+        What are the physical properties of matter, and how are mass and volume related to them?
     subject: Chemistry
-    url: /learn/chemistry/questions/list-some-examples-of-homogeneous-mixtures
+    url: /learn/chemistry/questions/what-are-the-physical-properties-of-matter-and-how-are-mass-and-volume-related-to-them
 ---

 &nbsp;